 As a young woman, Joanne Wilson charged full-speed ahead in her career, constantly desiring to successfully move forward.
 It got her great places, but she’d tell her younger self to not be so concerned with what’s next, and instead, enjoy each moment.

-Founder & CEO, Nothing But Gold Productions, CNBC Anchor
+Nicole Lapin, Founder and CEO of Nothing But Gold Productions and CNBC Anchor

 Nicole Lapin, former anchor of CNBC’s “Worldwide Exchange,” used to smile and nod during conversations about finances and the stock market.
 And then something stopped her in her tracks.